What is an assistive technology evaluation?

 What information is needed to schedule an assistive technology evaluation?

-An evaluation is an involved process that requires review of a student’s background.
-In order to maximize the benefits of an evaluation, CATIES requests that those individuals who frequently interact with the student complete intake forms.
+An evaluation is an involved process that requires a review of a student’s background.
+To maximize the benefits of an evaluation, CATIES requests that those individuals who frequently interact with the student complete intake forms.
 These forms provide valuable information to assist the evaluator in making appropriate and useful recommendations.
 Any other documentation or information that can help provide the evaluator with information about the student and curriculum is welcome.
 These other documents often include a copy of the IEP, relevant sample copies of student work, evaluations or documentation from professionals working with the student and not listed below.
 After talking to a CATIES staff member, please download and complete the appropriate forms:

-1. Special Education Teacher Form*
+- Special Education Teacher Form*

-2. Parent/Guardian Information Form*
+- Parent/Guardian Information Form*

-3. General Education Teacher form
+- General Education Teacher form

-4. Speech Language Pathologist Form
+- Speech Language Pathologist Form

-5. Occupational Therapist Form
+- Occupational Therapist Form

-6. Physical Therapist Form
+- Physical Therapist Form

 * required